 There are a variety of approaches to distribute the RF reference signals and many new technologies are being applied worldwide [3-5].
 As coaxial-cable-based distribution and optical-fiber-based distribution are the two most commonly used solutions for RF reference distribution in Linac.
-Coaxial cable is a very conventional medium to distribute the RF reference signal, by which RF signal can be transmitted directly from source to destinations.
+Coaxial cable is a very conventional medium to distribute the RF reference signal, by which RF signal can be transmitted directly from source to destinations [6].
 For a linac with multiple LLRF systems, a bus-like topology is preferred with a main cable line running the RF power and many tap points along the line delivering required signals to each of LLRF systems.
 The bus-like topology distribution has the advantage of less volume, less power attenuation and easier to implement compared to star topology.

 The requirements of the RF phase stability is $\pm 1^{\circ}$ in RF control system, and phase stability in RF reference should be within $\pm 0.3^{\circ}$ commonly to satisfy the requirements.
 Fig.1 shows the synchronous phase deviations depending on RF phase shift in the case of the long length for SCL2.
-Beam dynamics for the phase stability are in progress, and this is a preliminary result.
 This calculation means that the phase shifts in RF reference line should be controlled within about $\pm 2.5^{\circ}$ to maintain the phase stability within $\pm 0.3^{\circ}$ .

+The frequencies of RISP linac are 81.25MHz, 162.5MHz and 325MHz.
 81.25 MHz signal is chosen as the reference frequency, and 1-5/8" rigid coaxial line is installed with temperature control.